Hey-Mantle/nextjs-element-template/README.md

 ### Installation
 1. Before you start, make sure you [Create an Element](https://app.heymantle.com/extensions) in Mantle.
-  Make sure to set the URL to the root of this application.
-For example, https://localhost:3000 for local development.
+   - Set the URL to the root of this application.
+For example, `https://localhost:3000` for local development.
-  Set the Redirect URIs to https://localhost:3009/api/auth/callback/MantleOAuth Click "Embed this element in the Mantle Admin"
+   - Set the Redirect URIs to `https://localhost:3000/api/auth/callback/MantleOAuth`
+   - Click "Embed this element in the Mantle Admin"
 2. **Create a next project based on this one:**
    ```bash
    npx create-next-app@latest my-mantle-element --example https://github.com/Hey-Mantle/nextjs-element-template